colekowalski/cartographer/INSTALL.md

 python manage.py runserver 0.0.0.0:8080
 ```
 ##Adding the first admin user
-For security RainmapLite does not have any default administrative user out of box.
+For security Cartographer does not have any default administrative user out of box.
 You need to create one by running the following command:
 ```
 python manage.py createsuperuser
 ```